telekommunisten/c30s.org/README.md

 ::::

-the story so far: BCRG -> end2end initiative -> C30S
+the story so far: BCRG -> end2end (E2E) initiative -> C30S

-some notes from the 26.08 meeting writing is civilization
+some notes from the last meeting writing is civilization

 the calc: https://ethercalc.org/7a9kz9vx3n